How Does High Frequency Trading (HFT) Impact Markets?

 The Takeaway

 It’s tough to be an investor in many markets today without being affected by high-frequency trading.
-HFT firms are proprietary trading firms that rely on ultrafast computers and data networks to execute large orders, primarily in stocks, options and futures markets.
+HFT firms are proprietary trading firms that rely on ultrafast computers and data networks to execute large orders, primarily in the stocks, options, and futures markets.

-HFT proponents argue that their participation helps markets be more efficient, since they’re willing buyers and sellers in many trades.
+HFT proponents argue that their participation helps markets be more efficient.
 Critics argue that they have a big advantage over smaller investors, given how much they pay for information and data networks.

 Photo credit: iStock/wacomka